TimHopg/obsidian/so_long.md

 #todo #School42 #C_Language

-This project uses [[MLX 1]] which is a wrapper for the X11 library.
+This project uses [[MLX]] which is a wrapper for the X11 library.
 However complicated MLX seems X11 is even more of a headache.

 For when I was developing at home on my mac, I used the Remote SSH extension for the first time.
 And SSH using terminal too to use my familiar dev environment